 While these might not be the largest or most dramatic waterfalls in Upstate New York, this is definitely an underrated spot worth checking out if you’re in the area.

-Honeoye Falls is located within a community of the same name and is a dam waterfall adjacent to a historic mill.
-It is approximately 20-30 feet tall.
+Honeoye Falls is located within a community of the same name and is a natural waterfall topped by a crumbling concrete dam.
+It is adjacent to a historic mill and is approximately 20-30 feet tall.

 While the mill is on private property, there is room to view this scenic waterfall adjacent to the town hall in the community’s quaint downtown area.